Nadr0j/MovingSofa/README.md

   ![Algorithm Run with 18 Anchor Points and Smoothing](media/n=18_s.gif)

    <sup><sub>With smoothing on, the algorithm still balances the unsmoothed polygon.
-This means that sometimes we will observe funny behavior with the displayed area, but the algorithm is still working properly.</sub></sup>
+This means that the displayed area value can actually decrease as the algorithm interpolates the rotation path with the inner corner of the unsmoothed hallway.</sub></sup>

 </details>